History of Xbox in Timeline

 November 2002: Xbox Live Service Launch

-In November 2002, the integrated Xbox Live service launched, allowing players to play games online with a broadband connection.
+In November 2002, the integrated Xbox Live service launched, enabling players to play games online with a broadband connection.

 In 2002, when the Xbox Live online service was launched, the Xbox Communicator headset was included with the Live Starter Kit.
-The Communicator, enabling in-game voice chat, featured a wired headset and interface module, compatible with cellular phone headsets.
+The Communicator enabled in-game voice chat.

 Since 2002, the Xbox Dashboard has been integrated with the Xbox network, providing online functionality and storefront options.